ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 With some small exceptions, applications may enforce arbitrary access control rules on top of KT.
 This may include requiring a user to be logged in to make KT requests, only allowing a user to lookup the labels of another user if they're "friends", or simply applying a rate limit.
-Applications SHOULD prevent users from modifying labels that they don't own.
+Applications SHOULD prevent users from modifying labels they do not own.
 The exact mechanism for rejecting requests, and possibly explaining the reason for rejection, is left to the application.